Lischus/Team-Generator/README.md

 If you have any questions please email me at martinjcorr2@gmail.com, or follow me on my Github account github.com/Lischus to learn more!

+To learn more about this program <a href="https://drive.google.com/file/d/1-PzySFKdpmiet12AquIBCsS7yCEqxo6Y/view?usp=sharing">please watch this tutorial video!</a>